victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/09-creating-android-views.markdown

         <item name="colorAccent">#BBBBBB</item>
     </style>

+Screenlets then use these new colors to tint images and other resources accordingly.
+Note that Liferay Screens uses the default Android color palette names from the Support Library.

+You can then apply your theme to your app as usual in your Android manifest:

     <application android:theme="@style/AppTheme.NoActionBar"
         ...
     >

-Note that this code overrides the `AppTheme.NoActionBar` theme's colors with your own color settings for `colorPrimary`, `colorPrimaryDark`, and `colorAccent`.
-Screenlets will also use these new colors, and tint images and other resources accordingly.
-Liferay Screens uses the default Android color palette names from the Support Library.

 You can also override only the parent View Set's theme colors.
 This way you can set a default color palette and override only the View Set colors you want.
-The color names for each View Set are the default Android names, followed by an underscore and the View Set's lowercase name (`_default`, `_material`, and `_westeros`).
+The color names for each View Set are the default Android names, followed by an underscore and the View Set's lowercase name (e.g., `_default`, `_material`, and `_westeros`).
 For example, the following code overrides `colorPrimary`, `colorPrimaryDark`, and `colorAccent` for only the `material_theme`: